Ready to set yourself up with the skills to start your career in early childhood teaching?

 3 years full-time, including holidays (if applicable)

-If you have already completed the Diploma in Early Childhood Education, you can finish this course in two years.
+If you have already completed the Diploma in Early Childhood Education, you can finish this course in 2 years.

 Part-time study available